-This project addresses the high incidence of brain and spinal cord injuries suffered by Oregon's youth through the deployment of Think First Injury Prevention programs.
-The Think First programs for grades kindergarten through 12 grade will be implemented in classrooms throughout Oregon.
-Presentations will be provided for participating school programs and a portion of the grant allows for participation in community outreach events.
+This project addresses the high incidence of brain and spinal cord injuries suffered by Oregon's youth through Think First Injury Prevention programs.
+Program goals are accomplished by providing relevant information and tools so Oregon youth can make wise decisions to prevent injury and death.
+Project goals are accomplished by providing family education events, injury prevention resources for parents, teachers and youth, injury prevention curriculum for schools and community members, school presentations for grades 1 through 12, and community injury prevention activities at outreach events.
 An increased presence of the program throughout the state will be promoted.